ambonvik/cimba/README.md

 Luckily, we almost never run only a _single_ simulation run, but a possibly large experiment consisting of many trials (replications and parameter combinations) to generate statistical results.
-These trials are _intended_ to be independent trials, making them near-trivial to parallellize by simply running them all at the same time, or at least running as many as you have CPU cores available for.
+These trials are _intended_ to be independent trials, making them near-trivial to parallelize by simply running them all at the same time, or at least running as many as you have CPU cores available for.